Spectroscopy in a Suitcase

-This project offers schools an unmissable opportunity to get their students some Hands-On experience with Analytical Grade Equipment.
+This programme offers schools and colleges an unmissable opportunity to give their students hands-on experience with Analytical Grade Equipment.

 We offer a diverse range of workshops designed to fit a variety of places in the curriculum:

-- A 2 hour long session that introduces both IR spectroscopy and Mass Spectrometry (MS).
+A 2 hour long session that introduces both IR spectroscopy and Mass Spectrometry (MS).
 This session looks at the theory behind both techniques and highlights the importance of combining technologies to identify a selection of unknown compounds.
 Students also have a chance to use their IR knowledge to predict their own spectra and compare their attempts with our machines results.
-This session works best for AS level students as either an introduction or a revision session to the topic.
+This session works best for year 12 students as either an introduction or a revision session to the topic.

-- A 2 hour long NMR session that builds on existing spectroscopy knowledge and introduces NMR as a technique.
+A 2 hour long NMR session that builds on existing spectroscopy knowledge and introduces NMR as a technique.
 Students will use NMR and IR spectroscopy to identify unknown samples alongside getting full instruction on how to use out portable machines.
-This session can be provided both with, and without NMR splitting making it suitable for end of AS and A2 groups alike.
+This session can be provided both with and without NMR splitting, making it suitable for year 12 and year 13 groups alike.

-- We also have a 2 hour long, Body in a Lab session.
-This workshop combines practical experiment work and problem-solving to solve a chemistry based murder mystery.
-Using our UV/Vis machine to create a concentration curve and our IR machines, students will work out what was the murder weapon and who did it!
-This session can work for a variety of groups and is not restricted to just chemists.
+A 2 hour long workshop combining practical experiment work and problem-solving to solve a chemistry based murder mystery.
+Using our UV/VIS machine to generate data so they can draw a concentration curve, and our IR machines, students will work out what was the murder weapon and who did it!
+This session can work for a variety of key stage 4 and key stage 5 groups and is not restricted to just chemists.

-Alternatively, you can book a session through the Royal Society of Chemistry’s online booking tool:
+Alternatively, you can book a session through the Royal Society of Chemistry’s online booking form.

-The RSC also provides teaching resources for all Spectroscopic techniques available here as a PDF:
+The RSC also provides teaching resources for all Spectroscopic techniques available as a PDF.